Frequently Asked Questions

 Please fill out our Contact Form with your preferred dates so we may contact you about availability and planning of this once in a lifetime escape.

-What is the beet way to fly to Tides Reach?
+What is the best way to fly to Tides Reach?

-International Flights to Fiji are provided by Fiji Airways along with inter-islands flights.
-Tickets can be booked online at Fiji Airways, through your travel agent, or through our preferred travel provider – Contact us for details to accommodate individual travelers & for larger group arrangements.
-Direct flights to Nadi International Airport from Los Angeles (daily), San Francisco (seasonal Jun 16 – Aug 14), Honolulu (twice weekly), Sydney, Brisbane, Melbourne, Aukland, Hong Kong, & Singapore.
+International flights to Fiji are primarily served by Fiji Airways, which also operates inter-island flights.
+Tickets can be booked directly online, through your travel agent, or via our preferred travel provider—contact us for details, whether you’re traveling individually or with a larger group.
+Direct flights to Nadi International Airport are available from Los Angeles (daily), San Francisco (seasonal, June 16 – August 14), Honolulu (twice weekly), Sydney, Brisbane, Melbourne, Auckland, Hong Kong, and Singapore.

 Do you accommodate special diets?

-We stock local produce from local farmers and our organic vegetable garden.
-If you have specific dietary needs, please Contact Us, so we can put it in the trip notes and work with you to accommodate your needs.
+We source fresh local produce from nearby farmers and our own organic vegetable garden.
+If you have specific dietary requirements, please contact us in advance so we can note your needs and prepare accordingly.

 Do I need to take any medical precautions in Fiji?